kite-sdk/kite/src/main/markdown/design.md

 ### Entities

+Summary:

+* An entity is a record in a dataset.
+* Entities can be POJOs, GenericRecords, or generated (specific) records.
+* When in doubt, use GenericRecords.

 An _entity_ is a is a single record.
 The name "entity" is used rather than "record" because the latter caries a connotation of a simple list of primitives, while the former evokes the notion of a [POJO][] (e.g. in [JPA][]).
 An entity